Honoring the Choice to Keep Your Camera Off

 -

-Others may live with chronic pain, fatigue, or disability, and conserving energy is essential.
+Others may experience chronic pain, fatigue, or disability, making energy conservation especially important.

-For sensitive or energetically aware individuals, turning the camera off can be an act of self-care, boundary setting, and nervous system regulation — not a sign of disconnection or disinterest.
+For some individuals, turning the camera off can be an act of self-care, boundary setting, and nervous system regulation -- not a sign of disconnection or disinterest.

-For introverts, empaths, and those who recharge through stillness, the choice to turn off the camera isn't about disconnection — it's about self-honoring.
-It’s about preserving energy, holding space inwardly, and staying true to what feels nourishing in the moment.
+For introverts, empaths, and those who recharge through stillness, the choice to turn off the camera isn't about disconnection -- it's about self-honoring.
+It’s about preserving energy, holding space inwardly, and staying true to what feels supportive in the moment.

 ______________________________________________________________________________________________